By Marcus Thulsidas, Director: Business Development, Utility Systems

 In this context, could it be that prepaid water – like prepaid electricity – is the answer to more sustainable water consumption and management?

-At Utility Systems, we believe it is possible.
+It is possible.
 But there are five important things that South Africans need to know about installing prepaid water meters.

 Five things to know about prepaid water